Mike Farrell Bio

 Early Life and Background

-Michael Joseph Farrell Jr. was born on February 6, 1939, in South St. Paul, Minnesota, the son of Agnes Sarah Cosgrove and Michael Joseph Farrell.
-When he was two years old his family moved to Hollywood, California, where his father worked as a carpenter on film sets.
+Michael Joseph Farrell Jr. was born in South St. Paul, Minnesota, the son of Michael Joseph Farrell and Agnes Sarah Cosgrove.
+He was one of four children raised in a working-class household.
+When Mike was two years old, his family moved to Hollywood, California, where his father worked as a carpenter on film sets, giving the young Farrell an early proximity to the entertainment industry.

 Mike Farrell Career